JDMusc/READ-TV/README.md

 with the specified axes, colors, etc.
 <img src="tools/readme/japan_eq_3_11.png">

-READ-TV exports 5 functions and 3 data sets.
+read-tv exports 5 functions and 3 data sets.
 The 5 functions are `launchReadtv`, `tvOpts`, `preprocessForCpa`, `slidingWindow`, and `generatePlotDefaults`.